 This clearable, read-only bit is set when the data in the receive shift register transfers to the SCI data register.
-SCRF can generate an SCI receiver CPU interrupt request.
-When the SCRIE bit in SCC2 is set, SCRF generates a CPU interrupt request.
+SCRF can generate an SCI receiver CPU interrupt request or an SCI receiver DMA service request.
+When the SCRIE bit in SCC2 is set and the DMARE bit in SCC3 is clear, SCRF generates a CPU interrupt request.
+With both the SCRIE and DMARE bits set, SCRF generates a DMA service request.
 In normal operation, clear the SCRF bit by reading SCS1 with SCRF set and then reading the SCDR.
+In DMA transfers, the DMA clears the SCRF bit when it reads the SCDR.
 Reset clears SCRF.